When you take psychedelics it’s easy to feel that you’ve found a “red pill” that has snapped you out of the matrix.

 In other cases, LSD, mushrooms, and other psychedelics trigger psychotic breaks, causing people to experience a wide range of symptoms, including things like intense paranoia, major depression, and an inability to distinguish fantasy from reality.
 Admittedly cases of psychosis represent a tiny fraction of psychedelic experiences (for more on the relative safety of LSD and mushrooms, read this article), but these cases cannot simply be discarded from consideration.

 I myself once took mushrooms at a time I really should not have, and I had a particularly bad trip.
 Now, I ultimately ended up learning a lot from this trip over time, but it also seemed to permanently result in the barrier between my conscious and unconscious mind becoming much more permeable.
 Thus, in the years since, I’ve dealt with far more intrusive thoughts than I ever had previously, many of which are quite dark and troubling.
 For a long time this caused horrible anxiety and obsessive thinking.
 I suspect that if I’d never done psychedelics, much of this thought content would have remained unconscious.
 Would I take it back?
 Maybe that one trip, but I’m not sure, as learning to cope with this internal darkness has, I think, made me more resilient, better at living in my head, and better equipped to accept misfortune.
-This experience was also a catalyst for understanding a life-changing truth: you are (mostly) not your thoughts.
+This experience was also a catalyst for understanding a life-changing truth: thoughts aren’t such a big deal.

 I’ve also personally known multiple friends who have had bad mushroom trips and couldn’t discern any positive lessons from the experience.
 One friend cowered under his covers for hours, certain of demonic presences all around him and of his impending death.
 Another friend stripped naked and acted erratically and has no recollection of what he was thinking.